urql-graphql/urql/CONTRIBUTING.md

 If your entrypoint won't be at `src/index.ts` you may alter it.
 But the `types` field has to match the same file relative to the `dist/types` folder, where `rollup` will output the TypeScript declaration files.

-When setting up your package make sure to create a `src/index.ts` file (or a file at what you've set `source` to)
+When setting up your package make sure to create a `src/index.ts` file (or any other file which you've pointed `package.json:source` to).
+Also don't forget to copy over the `tsconfig.json` from another package (You won't need to change it).

 The `scripts.prepare` task is set up to check your new `package.json` file for correctness.
 So in case you get anything wrong, you'll get a short error when running `yarn` after setting your new